 Parking lots around the beaches

-You do not have to pay for parking on the street, anyone asking you for money is trying to scam you.
+You do not have to pay for parking on the street, anyone asking you for money is trying to scam you unless is private property.

 Rental of snorkeling gear in Rocky Cay